Lyle Conway: Career

 Conway worked under Frank Oz on Little Shop of Horrors where they created and designed the Audrey II puppet.
 When Conway was designing the puppet he looked towards flower shops and botanical gardens to look for inspiration.
 Conway wanted Audrey II to be a cross between a cactus and Ukrainian eggs.
 He wanted to make Audrey II into something precious that Seymour would take home with him.
 In the designing process, Conway and Frank Oz had conflicting ideas on what Audrey II should look like.
 Oz wanted to make Audrey II look soft and Conway wanted to make it look horrific so they had to compromise and ended up creating the Audrey II used in the film.
 Conway began creating Audrey II through the creation of working prototypes that they named the "Feed Me" Plant.
 This prototype was created for three months before being rebuilt.
 Conway used cables, radio controls, and hydraulic pumps to achieve the movement seen in the film and foam rubber and cables to create the puppet.
 Both Conway and Oz recorded the footage of Audrey II's movement so it could be reviewed.
 Through this revision, Conway sped through the footage and realized that Audrey II's movement looked better sped up.
 Because of this Conway pitched the idea of having the actors act in slow motion and to speed it up in the final cut to make the puppet more fluid.
 The actors agreed to this and the scenes where the actors are in the same frame as Audrey II were performed in slow motion.
 Through his work on the Audrey II puppet, Conway was nominated for three awards, an Academy Award in the category Best Visual Effects (co-nominated with Bran Ferren and Martin Gutteridge), a Saturn Award, and a BAFTA film award, for the special effects used.

-Conway worked on The Blob where he focused on the special effects and was one of the designers.
+He worked on The Blob where he focused on the special effects and was one of the designers.
 Conway was originally in charge of the film's effects but after personnel changes, Tony Gardner took over.

 Conway was the associate producer on the film Trinity and Beyond: The Atomic Bomb Movie.

 On the 1998 film Deep Rising, Conway was hired by Rob Bottin's studio.
 He worked as a painter on the film's crew.

 In the 1998 film Blade, Conway makes an appearance as the character Reichardt.

-Conway worked for Jim Henson's creature shop on the 2009 film Where the Wild Things Are.
+He worked for Jim Henson's creature shop on the 2009 film Where the Wild Things Are.
 For this film, he sculpted the models of the monsters.

+Death

+On March 4, 2026, it was announced that Conway had died.
+At the 98th Academy Awards, his name was mentioned in the In Memoriam section.